benryan03/Income-Tax-Calculator/readme.txt

 Sample output:

-Tax Bracket Calculator
+Tax Bracket Calculator v1.6
+Enter the number of brackets: 4
-Enter the limit of bracket 1 (lowest bracket): 20000 Enter the percentage of bracket 1 (period followed by number): .1 Enter the limit of bracket 2:50000
+Enter the limit of bracket 1: 25000
+Enter the tax rate of bracket 1 (period followed by number): .1 Enter the limit of bracket 2: 50000
-Enter the percentage of bracket 2 (period followed by number): .3 Enter the limit of bracket 3:100000
+Enter the tax rate of bracket 2 (period followed by number): .2 Enter the limit of bracket 3: 100000
-Enter the percentage of bracket 3 (period followed by number): .5 Enter income: 85000
+Enter the tax rate of bracket 3 (period followed by number): .3 Enter the tax rate for income above 100000 (period followed by number): .4 Enter income: 78000
-Post tax income: 60500
+Net income: 62100.0